mattfenwick/UnParse/README.md

  - provides not just complex parsers, but also the primitive.
 What are the most basic parsers, out of which bigger ones are built?

- - building parsers is all about composition.
+ - make parser composition easy.
 This means there needs to be powerful operations for combining parsers, such as sequencing, monadic sequencing, choice, and repetition.